yangjiang3973/learn-vue/dev-diary.md

         so I need to fix the first level problem in `aue.js`, by createing a function like create() to check the parameter type

+    (DONE) I think go through of vue's observer will help me have a clear idea about fixing this problem

+    NOTE: maybe read the logic in `Observer.create()` again

 2. BUG: `v-text='objArr[0]'` does not work. `v-text` has problem on array keypath

     FIXED: still a temp solution, need to refactor to a official way to parse keypath

 3. Why are there another `$set` for array, why not use the existing one?

-    Because obj's \$set only change array element by index, so no notify action.
+    (DONE)Because obj's \$set only change array element by index, so no notify action.

     For array, it is better to sue fake method: `splice` to update element.

     array's `$set` is to wrap `splice`

-    Q: what is the relationships between array proto and obj proto.
+    (DONE)Q: what is the relationships between array proto and obj proto.

     Array proto points to obj proto

+4. observer for Array is almost done, except No.1 todo request.
+I also added unit tests for observer

+5. todo tomorrow: data.spec.js

+# 2020-11-11

+1.